-Duvet is the French word for “down”.
-It is a type of bedding that is made from two fabrics sewn together to form a large bag.
-The flat bag is then filled with soft materials such as down, feathers, silk, wool or any type of synthetic alternatives.
-Duvets are oftentimes used as a top layer of bedding to provide warmth and comfort to the sleeper.
+Duvet is the French word for a soft flat bag filled with down.
+The flat bag can be filled with soft materials such as down, feathers, silk, wool or any type of synthetic alternatives.
+Duvets are oftentimes used as a top layer of bedding to provide warmth and comfort for the sleeper.
 A removable duvet cover is used to protect your duvet.
 This is much the same as covering your pillow with a pillowcase.
-Since the duvet cover can be removed, then it can be washed more often.
+Since the duvet cover can be removed, it can be easily washed.

 Originally, duvets were used in rural Europe.
-They fill their duvets with down feathers of ducks or geese.
+People would fill their duvets with feathers, dried leaves or straw.
 However, the most effective thermal insulator is the down that comes from eider ducks.
 Typically, duvets are white, so they are not visible through the duvet cover.

 Duvet Cover

 Some people don’t use a top sheet anymore since the duvet cover can also be used as a sheet.
-This is what Europeans usually do.
-Duvets are commonly used in Europe.
-That is why when somebody says they sleep European, you already know what they mean!
+This is common in Europe.

 Duvets vs Comforters

 Some people think that duvets and comforters are the same.
 Specifically, in the U.S. they often interchange these two terms.
-The differences between duvets and comforters are very minimal yet they are significant, most especially in deciding which one will work best on your bed.
+The differences between duvets and comforters are subtle.

 In some dictionaries, the word comforter is used as a synonym for duvet.
 But the fact is, they are not the same.
 They are two different types of bedding.

 When choosing your bedding, be sure to consider your lifestyle and what works best for you and your home.
-In this way, you can never go wrong.
+This way, you can never go wrong.

 Choosing a duvet can be a confusing and intimidating task since every manufacturer wants their product to shine above the rest without adding any costs.
-They would rather concentrate on selling you the type of fill, the quantity of fill, thread count and pattern.
+They would rather concentrate on selling you their product based on the specification.

-However, if you want to get the best value for your money, then make sure it can provide the comfort you need to make you sleep better.
-You will just be wasting your money if you feel uncomfortable under a duvet.
-That is why the first thing you need to do is to determine your comfort level.
+However, if you want to get the best value for your money, then make sure it can provide the comfort you need for a better night’s sleep.
+You should consider several factors before buying.

-In determining your comfort level, there are three options that you can choose from.
-These are the summer, winter and all-season duvets.
-Each of these differs in its fill weight which is measured by down per square metre.
+Determine your comfort level, there are three seasonal duvets you can generally choose from.
+They are summer, winter and all-season duvets.
+Each of these differs in its filling weight which is measured by down per square metre.
 This means that the heavier the fill weight, the warmer the duvet.
-Yes, a heavier fill weight means more warmth, but it does not mean it can give you more comfort.
+Yes, a heavier fill weight means more warmth.

 If you prefer to sleep in a warmer environment, then a heavier fill can make you feel more comfortable.
 However, if a cooler atmosphere makes you feel cosier, then you should go for a lighter fill.